afiodorov/afiodorov.github.io/_posts/2017-09-16-would-you-rather-be-right-or-nice.md

 ---------------------

 OK, perfect, we have a description of two social norms and the conflict.
-Whilst majority of the people stabilises on "avoid argumentation and be nice" a bunch of somewhat autistic internet nerd stabilises on "avoid poor argumentation (and may be stay nice, but that's less important)", where poor is defined by their own standards.
+Whilst the majority of the people stabilises on "avoid argumentation and be nice" a bunch of somewhat autistic internet nerd stabilises on "avoid poor argumentation (and may be stay nice, but that's less important)", where poor is defined by their own standards.
 When these two groups try to impose different norms on one another they start to rub each other the wrong way: nerds can feel